arduino/docs-content/content/learn/08.contributions/03.arduino-creating-library-guide/arduino-creating-library-guide.md

 There are a couple of strange things in this code.
 First is the **Morse::** before the name of the function.
 This says that the function is part of the **Morse** class.
 You'll see this again in the other functions in the class.
 The second unusual thing is the underscore in the name of our private variable, `_pin`.
 This variable can actually have any name you want, as long as it matches the definition in the header file.
 Adding an underscore to the start of the name is a common convention to make it clear which variables are private, and also to distinguish the name from that of the argument to the function (**pin** in this case).

-Next, you'll create a `begin()` function that will be called in `setup()`, after the hardware has been initialized by the Arduino main function.
-In our example, we need to set the pin as an output:
+Next, you'll create a `begin()` function to handle hardware configuration.
+This will be called from the `setup()` function of the sketch.
+Hardware configuration is done in a dedicated function instead of the constructor because the hardware has not yet been initialized at the time the constructor code is executed.
+In our library, we need to set the pin as an output:

 ```arduino
 void Morse::begin()